 If you answered yes to any of these questions, please DO NOT volunteer for 14 days.

 Please follow the outlined recommendations until further notice.
 Little Brothers – Friends of the Elderly Upper Michigan Chapter will continue to monitor the situation and change our recommendations accordingly.
 Please call 906-482-6944 with any questions or concerns.
-Click on this link for full details.

 Individual or Family Opportunities